Who Was William Penn?

-William Penn was born in London, England, on October 14, 1644.
-The son of an admiral and landowner, he was educated in theology and the law.
-In his twenties he converted to the Quaker religion and was jailed several times for his resistance to the Church of England.
+William Penn was the son of an admiral and landowner, and he was educated in theology and the law.
+In his twenties, he converted to the Quaker religion and was jailed several times for his resistance to the Church of England.
 In 1681, he received a royal charter to form a new colony in America, to be named Pennsylvania; he envisioned this territory as a peaceful refuge for members of all religious beliefs.
-He died in England on July 30, 1718.

 Early Life and Education